Master java skills

 Need of concurrent collections

-- Most of the classes in collections framework like Arraylist, LinkedList, HashSet, HashMap, LinkedHashMap etc are not thread safe.
-If we use these collections in a multithreaded environment, then we will not get the right results.
+1. Most of the classes in collections framework like Arraylist, LinkedList, HashSet, HashMap, LinkedHashMap etc are not thread safe.
+If we use these collections in a multithreaded environment, then we may not get the correct results.
 This raises the requirement to have thread safe classes.

 Concurrent collection classes in java